smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/ActivateApp/index.md

 ## ActivateApp

+Type
+: Function

+Sender
+: SDL

+Purpose
+: Request HMI to bring a specific app to the front (aka HMI level FULL)

 !!! note

 The activated application is assumed to receive access to the head unit's display, audio and control system which are: